SAP/data-attribute-recommendation-python-sdk/docs/source/retry.rst

 scenario described above, an additional request can be made to check if the desired DatasetSchema was created.
 If the DatasetSchema is not there, a new request can be made.

-If the risk of having an orphaned DatasetSchema is acceptable, then consider using the *retry* parameter to :meth:`DataManagerClient.create_dataset_schema` to gain additional robustness.

 POST Requests which Acquire Limited Resources
 -----------------------------------------------